31 Mamaroneck Ave

 We believe New York State—not only New York City—is the art state.
 New York State Council on the Arts (NYSCA) is the agency responsible for funding arts and culture throughout the state.
 In Westchester, NYSCA grants to arts and cultural organizations total more than $1 million each year.
 In addition, NYSCA’s Decentralization Program, which Arts Westchester regrants as Arts Alive awards, ensures that community-based arts activities are available and easily accessible.

 Action Alert.
-ArtsWestchester is a founding member of ArtsNYS, which is advocating for an increase in the allocation of New York State Council on the Arts (NYSCA) for 2018-19:
+ArtsWestchester is a founding member of ArtsNYS, which is advocating for the following increases for the allocation of New York State Council on the Arts (NYSCA) for 2019-20:

 - $10 million in capital funds for cultural facility improvements

 - $5 million in aid to localities – the source of NYSCA’s grant funds

 Write to your State legislators, urging them to support an increase in NYSCA’s budget for FY 2019-20.

 Did you know that the Trump Administration’s proposed FY2019 budget calls for the termination of our nation’s cultural grant-making agencies, including the National Endowment for the Arts (NEA), the National Endowment for the Humanities (NEH), the Institute of Museums and Library Services (IMLS) and the Corporation for Public Broadcasting (CPB)?

 THANK YOU FOR JOINING THE CONVERSATION TO KEEP THE ARTS THRIVING IN WESTCHESTER!